perseas/Pyrseas/docs/database.rst

-A :class:`Database` is initialized from a :class:`~pyrseas.database.CatDbConnection` object (a specialized class derived from :class:`pgdbconn.dbconn.DbConnection`).
+A :class:`Database` is initialized from a :class:`~pyrseas.database.CatDbConnection` object (a specialized class derived from :class:`pyrseas.lib.dbconn.DbConnection`).
 It consists of one or two :class:`Dicts` (the main branches in the above discussion).
 A :class:`Dicts` object holds various dictionary objects derived from :class:`~pyrseas.dbobject.DbObjectDict`, e.g.,